[ View All Other Cycling Nutrition Topics ]

 Background

 If you are a professional cyclist, you already know why nutrition is important.
-You know that ultimate sports nutrition is vital – because without it you will not be able to compete, let alone win.
-If you are just commuting by bicycle or enjoying cycling in the park over the weekend, the importance of nutrition plays no role.
-To be able to cycle for about an hour requires no adjustment in your nutrition.
+You know that ultimate sports nutrition is vital – with it, you can compete and win.
+If you are commuting by bicycle or enjoying cycling in the park over the weekend, the importance of nutrition plays no role.
+To cycle for about an hour requires no adjustment in your nutrition.
 However, when going for an extended biking tour and especially for tours longer than one day (check out the page about bicycle touring preparation), there is a real need to adopt ultimate sports nutrition.
-Now you are ready to read more about why nutrition is important for you!
+Now, you can read more about why nutrition is important for you!

 How Much Energy Does a Cyclist Require?